** Some Would Deny Christ On The Cross

 6. Religious Vocations

-Priests, monks, and nuns gave up marriage, possessions, and personal comfort to live lives of poverty, chastity, and obedience — the evangelical counsels — for the love of God and the salvation of souls.
+Priests, monks, and nuns willingly give up marriage, possessions, worldly attachements and personal comfort to live lives of poverty, chastity, and obedience — the three evangelical counsels — for the love of God and the salvation of souls.
+This isnt "suffering" to them...this is following Christ.
+Those who don't - or can't - make that choice find this difficult to understand.

 ---